quintuscarlson/parity-sorted-lists/README.md

 ---

 ## Notes on Originality
-This project was originally based on a homework assignment with a starter skeleton provided by the instructor.
+This project was originally based on an academic assignment with a starter skeleton provided by the instructor.
 All linked-list logic, sorted insertion behavior, class functionality, dynamic memory management, and operator overloading were implemented by me using that provided structure.
+This README does not claim exclusive authorship over the original skeleton, only over the work I added.